viKuo/data-structures-array-list-challenge/README.md

 # Array Lists

 By now you should have a [Fixed Array class](../../../data-structures-array-challenge).
 Fixed Arrays are a fundamental building block of data structures, but they're not always the most convenient.
-From here on out, if you read the term "array" take it to me "an array with a fixed size."
+From here on out, if you read the term "array" take it to mean "an array with a fixed size."

 ## The Array List